Estoppel Certificates: What Tenants Should (and Shouldn’t) Certify

 Lease basics

-• Any renewal/extension options and notice deadlines (see /blog/renewal-options-notice).
+- Any renewal/extension options and notice deadlines (see renewal options and notice deadlines).

 Money items